SZXC-WG/LocalGen-new/content/bots.en.md

 ## How bots work today

-Current v6 supports **built-in C++ bots only**.
-Each bot is compiled into the desktop app and simulator, then created by name through `BotFactory`.
-There is no external-bot protocol, plug-in loader, model download, or inference backend in the current source.
+LocalGen v6 supports **built-in C++ bots only**.
+Each bot is included in the desktop app and simulator, then created by name through `BotFactory`.
+External bot protocols, plug-ins, model downloads, and inference backends are not supported.

-## Current source roster
+## Built-in bot roster

-The complexity values are rough per-turn worst-case estimates from the upstream bot README.
+The complexity values are rough per-turn worst-case estimates.
 Here, $n$ is the number of map tiles and $k$ is the number of candidate source stacks considered by a multi-source planner.

 | Bot / registry name | Enabled | Approx. cost | Strategy summary |
 | --- | --- | --- | --- |